JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 couldn't get her to shut up about it.
 You had the holy fire the other night when I saw you."

-Lawrence felt himself blushing.
+Batman felt himself blushing.
 "It's not really 'holy' -- all that religious stuff, it's just a metaphor.
 We're not really spiritual."

 "Oh, the distinction between the spiritual and the material is pretty arbitrary